dragonlock2/JABI/README.md

 JABI (Just Another Bridge Interface) makes creating and deploying bridge devices that provide RPC to common microcontroller peripherals simple.

+## Architecture

+### Interfaces

+Interfaces are the available methods by which a client may connect.
+Multiple interfaces running concurrently is supported.
+The following interfaces are currently supported.

+- USB
+- UART

+### Peripherals

+Microcontroller peripherals are made available over each interface via a custom basic RPC.
+Each interface listens for request packets and dispatches them to the appropriate peripheral.
+The following peripherals are currently supported.

+- Metadata

+### Clients

+Clients connect to the microcontroller over any one of the interfaces.
+The current clients are supported.

+- `libjabi` - C++ library
+- `pyjabi` - Python library

 ## Setup

 ### Firmware